Scholarship Coin (SCHO) Trading 0.2% Higher Over Last Week

-Scholarship Coin (SCHO) traded 0% higher against the U.S. dollar during the 24 hour period ending at 12:00 PM ET on December 24th.
-During the last seven days, Scholarship Coin has traded up 0.2% against the U.S. dollar.
-One Scholarship Coin coin can now be purchased for about $0.0009 or 0.00000002 BTC on popular exchanges.
-Scholarship Coin has a market capitalization of $12,454.11 and $47.60 worth of Scholarship Coin was traded on exchanges in the last day.
+Scholarship Coin (SCHO) traded up 0% against the dollar during the one day period ending at 17:00 PM ET on December 24th.
+Over the last week, Scholarship Coin has traded up 0.2% against the dollar.
+One Scholarship Coin coin can currently be purchased for approximately $0.0009 or 0.00000002 BTC on exchanges.
+Scholarship Coin has a total market cap of $12,457.63 and approximately $47.60 worth of Scholarship Coin was traded on exchanges in the last 24 hours.

 - Kitty Inu (KITTY) traded 1.9% higher against the dollar and now trades at $95.84 or 0.00338062 BTC.